 The best thing you can do when trying CBD is to start slow and work your way up to higher doses, depending on how you feel.

-As for how you can use CBD oil, it’s best to check the label.
+It’s also a good idea to check a product’s label.
 Some products are designed to be used topically — like as a body oil — while others are intended to be taken orally.

-If the product is intended to be taken orally, you can either put it under your tongue and hold it there for up to a minute before swallowing, or you can add it to food or drinks.
+For edible oils, you can either put them under your tongue and hold there for up to a minute before swallowing, or you can add them to food or drinks.

 - changes in appetite

 Before you try CBD, it’s important to talk with a healthcare professional, especially if you’re taking any medications.
 CBD may interact with certain medications, including those with a grapefruit warning.
 Some